-The chief coroner announced last month that in the past year, 541 lives were lost to suicide.
+The Chief Coroner of New Zealand announced last month that in the past year, 541 lives were lost to suicide.
 Connection through social media seems to trump true community, but the reality is that people are lonelier than ever.
 Depression is rampant.
 People are marginalised on account of their age, gender, disability, ethnicity or socio-economic status.
 Thousands of children live in poverty.
 Addictions to alcohol, pornography, gambling and even work oppress.
 Corruption is rife and injustice extensive.

 Today, The Salvation Army is made up of soldiers who are dedicated, disciplined and determined disciples of Jesus.
 They are cleansed because of Christ’s sacrificial blood and equipped, empowered and filled with the Holy Spirit’s fire.
 They aren’t afraid to stand up in defence of the marginalised; they love their neighbours and seek to imitate the example of Christ.